MichalStrzelczyk/go-logger/README.md

 ## 2. Formatters

 All log messages can be decorated by formatters.
-For this moment they are two default formatters available:
+For this moment there are two default formatters available:
 - time
 - significance